 (Specifier Note: Coordinate perforation options for the Rolled Edge Louvers with Draper.)

-olled Edge Louvers: [80 mm (3 inches)] [60 mm (2-1/2 inch) ] a.
+Rolled Edge Slats: [80 mm (3 inches)] [60 mm (2-1/2 inch) ]

+Rolled Edge Dim-out Slats: [73mm (2-7/8 inch)] [90mm (3-9/16 inch)] [93mm (3-5/8 inch)]

+a.
+Slats to incorporate a special profile and front rolled edges with a sealing strip made from flexible plastic to provide increased light exclusion with the slats in the closed position.

 Tape: Manufacturer standard

-Lifting tape: Manufactured from terylene, tear resistant to 110 daN (225 lbf).
+Lifting tape: Manufactured from polyester with a special coating.
+Color: [Black] [grey] [white].

-adder tape: Manufactured from terylene, with cross webs.
-Tape attached at each slat to ensure no movement.
-Tape mechanically attached at top and bottom of slats
+Ladder tape:

+Flexible crowned and rolled edge slats: Manufactured from polyester with Kevlar core, with cross webs.
+Color: [Black] [grey].

+Dim-out slats: Polyester with additional aramide fibers, weather proof and UV stable.
+Color: [Black] [grey].

+Flexible crowned and rolled edge slats: Each slat is threaded through the double webs and fixed to the top web of the ladder tape by means of a [black] [grey] plastic slat insert.

+Dim out louvers: The loops of the ladder tape are fixed to the slats by means of stainless steel clips

-Bottom Rail: Extruded aluminum, 2 mm (3/32 inch) thick minimum, with [aluminum] [plastic] end pieces.
+Bottom Rail: Extruded aluminum, 2 mm (3/32 inch) thick minimum, with [black] [grey] plastic end pieces.

-(Specifier Note: Match size of bottom rail to size of slat.)
+(Specifier Note: Generally match size of bottom rail to size of slat.)

-ize: [150 mm by 24 mm (6 inches by 1 inch)] [100 mm by 20 mm (4 inches by 7/8 inch)] [80 mm by 20 mm (3 inches by 7/8 inch)] [60 mm by 20 mm (2-1/2 inches by 7/8 inch)] [(50 mm by 20 mm) 2 inches by 7/8 inch]
+Size: [150 mm by 20 mm (6 inches by 7/8 inch)] [100 mm by 20 mm (4 inches by 7/8 inch)] [93 mm by 20mm (3-5/8 inch by 7/8 inch)] [90 mm by 20mm (3-9/16 inch by 7/8 inch)] [80 mm by 15 mm (3 inches by 19/32 inch)] [73 mm by 20mm (2-7/8 inch by 7/8 inch)] [60 mm by 15 mm (2-1/2 inches by 19/32 inch)]

 Side Guides

-(Specifier Note: Perlon cables provide a more transparent look.)

-Perlon Cables] [PVC coated stainless steel cables]: 3-4 mm (1/8 inch) diameter with tensile strength of 320daN (720 lbf). d.
+[Polyamide coated stainless steel cables: 3.3 mm (1/8 inch) diameter with [black] [transparent] coating .

+a.
+Cable guides are fixed in the head rail with a spring tension device to compensate for thermal movements.

+b.
+Cable guides run through all the slats and the bottom rail.

+c.
+Depending on the blind width, intermediate guide cables may be required.

+d.
 Cables fixed to the building structure by extruded aluminum bracket or a special clamping bolt.

-(Specifier Note: Extruded aluminum side channels can only be used with 60mm (2-1/2 inch) and 80 mm (3 inch) rolled edge slats.)

-xtruded aluminum side channels with plastic infill.
-Flexible crowned slats
+Extruded aluminum side channels with plastic infill.

+a.
+‘C’ profile 25mm x 18mm (1 inch x 23/32 inch)

+b.
+Guides incorporate a weather proof, UV resistant black gasket for noise reduction

+c.
+[Black] [grey] plastic end caps

+d.
+Guide rails attached to the building structure with two-piece brackets manufactured from aluminum and plastic.

+e.
+Slat guide pins: Impact resistant polyamide slat guide pins are attached to the ends of the slats by means of 2 ultrasonic welds.

+Rolled edge slats: One guide pin per slat alternating left and right over the height of the blind.

+Flexible crowned slats: Every third slat, guide pins fitted at both ends of the slat.

-(Specifier Note: Head Boxes are optional accessories.
+Specifier Note: Head Boxes are optional accessories.
 Exterior shading devices must be protected in the raised position.
 Head Boxes are required if pockets are not designed as part of the building structure.
-SELECT 1.5 mm thickness for drops up to 7200 mm (23 feet 7 inches) and 2.0 mm thick for drops for drops of 7200 mm (23 feet 7 inches) up to 9800 mm (32 feet 1 inch).)

 Head Box: Custom fabricated from [1.5 mm (0.059 inch)] [2.0 mm (0.079 inch)] thick aluminum, to protect device in raised position.